Duarte de Lemos, 3rd Lord of Trofa: In India

 Duarte de Lemos began his military career at the age of twenty and left Portugal for the first time in 1505, traveling to the Indian Ocean in the fleet of the 1st Viceroy of Portuguese India, Dom Francisco de Almeida.

-In 1508, when he was about 30 years old, he returned to India as captain of one of the 13 ships in the fleet of his maternal uncle, Jorge de Aguiar.
+In 1508, when he was about 30 years old, he returned to India as captain of one of the 13 ships in the 10th India armada led by his maternal uncle, Jorge de Aguiar.
 After his uncle died in a shipwreck, Duarte de Lemos succeeded him as captain-major of the Sea and Coast of Ethiopia and Arabia, that is, the western part of the Portuguese Empire in the Indian Ocean.

 But his relationship with the 2nd governor of Portuguese India, Afonso de Albuquerque, quickly deteriorated, because Duarte de Lemos was a supporter of what historians now call the "commercial strategy" for the empire, also advocated from the very beginning by the first viceroy of India, Dom Francisco de Almeida, who opposed the more militarized imperial concept implemented by Albuquerque.
 Under pressure from the latter, Lemos returned to Portugal, having left in Portuguese India a solid reputation as "the most efficient tax collector that King Manuel I has ever sent to the East".